slackapi/bolt-js/docs/_deployments/serverless-framework.md

 ---
-title: Serverless Framework
+title: AWS Lambda
 order: 0
-slug: serverless-framework
+slug: aws-lambda
 lang: en
 layout: tutorial
-permalink: /deployments/serverless-framework
+permalink: /deployments/aws-lambda
 redirect_from:
   - /deployments
 ---
-# Deploying with the Serverless Framework
+# Deploying to AWS Lambda

 <div class="section-content">
 This guide walks you through preparing and deploying a Slack app using [Bolt for JavaScript][bolt-js], the [Serverless Framework][serverless-framework], and [AWS Lambda][aws-lambda].
 </div>

-When you’re finished, you’ll have this ⚡️[Getting Started with Serverless framework app][getting-started-with-serverless-framework-app] to run, modify, and make your own.
+When you’re finished, you’ll have this ⚡️[Getting Started with AWS Lambda app][getting-started-with-aws-lambda-app] to run, modify, and make your own.

 ---